AvolitesLtd/TitanManual/docs/timelines/creating-a-timeline.md

 ### Importing markers

 Using the context menu option \{Import Markers\} you can import markers from an audio editor.
-This can be helpful when programming to a track.
+This can help you position triggers when programming to a track.

-- When exporting the markers ensure the audio editor is set to export Hours:Minutes:Seconds:Frames and not beats or measures.
+- When creating the exported markers file, ensure the audio editor is set to export Hours:Minutes:Seconds:Frames and not beats or measures.